-FUTA Tax Reduction.
-The Connecticut Department of Labor announced on March 31, 2016, that Connecticut employers should see a reduction in the FUTA tax rate from the 2.7% rate in 2015 to 0.6% in 2016 now that the state has repaid the federal loan that was needed to continue paying unemployment insurance benefits during the recession.
+reduction in the FUTA tax rate from the 2.7% rate in 2015 to 0.6% in 2016 now that the state has repaid the federal loan that was needed to continue paying unemployment insurance benefits during the recession.
 The federal loan was paid off on March 24, 2016.

-Diesel Fuel Tax Rate.
-The fuels tax rate on diesel fuel will be reduced from 50.3 cents per gallon to 41.7 cents per gallon for the twelve-month period commencing on July 1, 2016.
-DRS Announcement 2016(5).

-Connecticut Tax Panel Report.
-On December 31, 2015, the State Tax Panel that was established in 2014 pursuant to Conn.
+6. Diesel Fuel Tax Rate The fuels tax rate on diesel fuel has been reduced from 50.3 cents per gallon to 41.7 cents per gallon for the twelvementh period commencing on July 1, 2016.57 7.
+Connecticut Tax Panel Report On December 31, 2015, the State Tax Panel that was established in 2014 pursuant to Conn.
 Pub.
 Act No. 14-217, §137 issued its final report.
 The State Tax Panel was comprised of a panel of experts in tax law, tax accounting, tax policy, economics and state, local and business finance and was charged with reviewing the state's overall state and local tax structure.
-The members of the panel were appointed jointly by the Governor and the chairs and ranking members of the Committee.
-One of the appointees to the Panel was Louis B. Schatz of Shipman & Goodwin.
-The panel was charged with considering and evaluating options to modernize tax policy, structure and administration with respect to (i) efficiency, (ii) cost of administration, (iii) equity, (iv) reliability, (v) stability and volatility, (vi) sufficiency, (vii) simplicity, (viii) incidence, (ix) economic development and competitiveness, (x) employment, (xi) affordability and (xii) overall public policy.
-A link to the Panel's Final Report can be found here: https://www.cga.ct.gov/fin/tfs/20140929_State%20Tax%20 Panel/CT%20State%20Tax%20Panel%20Final%20Report.pdf?cldee=bHNjaGF0ekBnb29kd2luLmNvbQ%3d%3d.

-Real Estate Conveyance Tax Return.
-The October 2016 revision of Form OP-236, Real Estate Conveyance Tax Return, will be available only on the DRS website as a fillable document.
-Taxpayers may continue to use the old carbon copy returns until the supply is exhausted.
-DRS Announcement 2016(7), Major Revision to the Connecticut Real Estate Conveyance Tax Return.
+The members of the panel were appointed jointly by the Governor and the chairs and ranking members of the Committee.58 The panel was charged with considering and evaluating options to modernize tax policy, structure and administration with respect to (i) efficiency, (ii) cost of administration, (iii) equity, (iv) reliability, (v) stability and volatility, (vi) sufficiency, (vii) simplicity, (viii) incidence, (ix) economic development and competitiveness, (x) employment, (xi) affordability and (xii) overall public policy.59 8.
+Real Estate Conveyance Tax Return The October 2016 revision of Form OP-236, Real Estate Conveyance Tax Return, will be available only on the DRS website as a fillable document.
+Taxpayers may continue to use the old carbon copy returns until the supply is exhausted.60 57 DRS Announcement 2016(5).